kineticdial/kineticdial.github.com/ruby_freeze_your_constants.md

 Freeze Your Constants in Ruby
 =============================

-Years ago I was working on a very large Ruby on Rails codebase that used SCREAMING_SNAKE_CASE constants to hold lists of credit card transaction states.
+Years ago I was working on a very large Ruby on Rails codebase that used constants to hold lists of credit card transaction states.
 For example:

 ```ruby